Why & How to Care for Yourself Leading up to Your Big Day

 While I only link to products and services I think you will love, some of the links on our site are monetized.
 If you click on the link and make a purchase I may receive a commission, which helps me build a residual income and keep bringing great content to you!
 All opinions expressed are my own.

 Chanelle Carlin is Your Celebrant for Life.
-She is an ordained minister, professional wedding officiant, author, gratitude coach, self-care coach and owner of Chanelle Carlin Weddings, LLC.
-Chanelle believes that life and love should be celebrated every minute.
-She collaborates with couples who’ve found “The ONE” to create custom, memorable ceremonies for their intimate wedding or elopement in the naturally beautiful Pacific Northwest.
-She lives with her family in rural Okanogan County, Washington, USA and LOVES traveling throughout the Pacific Northwest to officiate weddings.
+She is an ordained minister, professional wedding officiant, coach, and owner of Chanelle Carlin Weddings, LLC.
+Believing that life and love should be celebrated every minute, she collaborates with couples who’ve already started building the foundations of their relationship over the years and are now ready to venture forth into marriage with a custom, memorable (for all the right reasons) elopement/intimate wedding ceremony.
+While Chanelle works throughout the Pacific Northwest and Ireland primarily, she gladly travels to wherever her couples prefer to marry.
+As their Celebrant for Life, Chanelle also celebrates all the special milestones and moments that matter in each of her couples’ lives.
+She lives with her family in rural Okanogan County, Washington, USA, and totally LOVES her life.
 You can visit Chanelle at www.chanellecarlin.com, on Facebook, Instagram, or Pinterest.